Semiliguda

 Semiliguda (also known as Similiguda) is a small town located in the Koraput district of the state Odisha, India.
 It is a suburb of Sunabeda Municipality.
 The population mainly comprises migrants from other parts of Odisha, Uttar Pradesh, Bihar, Jharkhand, West Bengal and Andhra Pradesh though there is a large presence of native Koraputiyas as well.

 History

 Semiliguda was a small village in dense forest, inhabited by the native population of tribals.
 With the development of the two townships nearby: Hindustan Aeronautics Limited in 1968 and National Aluminium Company in 1981, the area witnessed rapid development and commercialization attracting a large number of people to come and set up their businesses here.
 The early migrants to Semiliguda were relatives of the people who used to work in the nearby townships.
 However, it soon emerged as an attractive commercial prospect for people as a market for both the townships as well as several small tribal villages in the adjoining area.

+Semiliguda is one of the coldest regions in the state of Odisha and the entire Eastern Ghats where the temperatures can drop as low as 2°C in the winters.
+It is also known for a variety of flora and fauna including Sloth bears, Pythons, Wolves and foxes.

+This area is also known for its agricultural produce including Ginger, Rice, Mulberry, Jackfruits and Sugarcane.

+Population

+According to the 1961 census, the population of Semiliguda village was 848.
+According to the 2011 census of India, the population of Semiliguda block was 22,247.